5 key questions for Tuesday’s elections

 “It’s a continued test case of the South,” Democratic strategist Antjuan Seawright said of gubernatorial contests in Mississippi and Kentucky.

-And over in solidly blue New Jersey, Republicans are aiming to win control of one or both chambers of its state legislature next week, amid what some see as their best opportunity to do so in years.
+And over in solidly blue New Jersey, Republicans are aiming to win control of one or both chambers of its state Legislature and take advantage of what some see as their best opportunity to do so in years.

 Even if challengers don’t succeed in flipping the seats they’re after in Mississippi and New Jersey, competitive finishes could provide insights and optimism for them heading into 2024.